Logo Voyage

 • A wide range of coconut shell products can be found in Alappuzha, most of them hand-made.

-• While visiting Aranmula, a small town in Pathanamthitta, you will find for sale the famous Aranmula Mirror - a mirror made out of metal instead of glass, using a metallurgic formula which is a closely guarded secret.
-It is an expensive option, but a truly unique souvenir.
+• While visiting Aranmula, a small town in Pathanamthitta, the famous Aranmula Mirror is sold - a mirror made of metal instead of glass, using a metallurgic formula which is a closely guarded secret.
+It is an expensive, but unique souvenir.

-• A visit to any emporium will reveal a lot of handicrafts.
-Kerala is famous for its wooden crafts, brass models of cultural icons like vallam (snake boats), urus (sailboats), elephants in temple festival style, and traditional jewelry boxes.
+• A typical emporium sells handicrafts, such as Kerala's famous wooden crafts, brass models of cultural icons like vallam (snake boats), urus (sailboats), elephants in temple-festival style, and traditional jewelry boxes.

-• Showcase pieces like Nettipattam (the Caparison used for elephants), molded of plastic and adorned with decorations like peacock quill, are popular with visitors.
+• Showcase pieces like Nettipattam (the Caparison used for elephants), molded of plastic and adorned with decorations like peacock quill, are popular.
 The God's Own Craft, an organization based in Kochi, has popularised the sale of these plastic pieces, helping visitors bring them home, while retaining the traditional look and charm.

-• Coir wall hangings with beautiful pictures and fans made out of Lemongrass that makes natural scent while fanning.
+• Coir wall hangings with beautiful pictures and fans made out of Lemongrass that disperses a natural scent while fanning.

 Fabric

-• Large stores in Kochi, Thiruvananthapuram and many other cities have good collection of worked sarees, Churidars, dress materials, salwar-suits, Indian men's wear like Kurtha-Pyjama.
+• Large stores in the cities sell worked sarees, Churidars, dress materials, salwar suits, and Indian men's wear like Kurtha-Pyjama.

 Oils and spices

-• Kerala, is well known for spices.
-Cardamom, pepper, cloves, turmeric, saffron and many others can be found when shopping in Kerala's bazaars.
+• Kerala is well known for spices.
+Cardamom, pepper, cloves, turmeric, saffron and many others are sold in Kerala's bazaars.
 Some of the recommended spice markets are Broadway in Kochi and Chalai in Trivandrum.
-At Wayanad, Idukki, Pathanamtitta, Kottayam and Kozhikode you can find first quality premium spices from many authorised spice centres.
+At Wayanad, Idukki, Pathanamtitta, Kottayam and Kozhikode there are premium spices from authorised spice centres.
 These places are famous for value-added spice products like curry masala powders, ready-to-use spice powders, spice essences, extracts, spiced teas and coffee.
 Rare spice oils and concentrates used as bases for perfume and scents can also be found.

-• Many outlets sell unique natural cosmetic powders like mango, orange and papaya peel powder, turmeric powder.
+• Many outlets sell unique natural cosmetic powders like mango, orange and papaya peel powder and turmeric powder.
 These and other spices, herbal powders and natural extracts are good for making face and body cleansing powders and soaps.
-Its worth to look around and investigate what is on offer.

-• Try buying some lemongrass oil, famous for its rare scent.
+• Lemongrass oil has a rare scent.
 It can also be used on the skin to discourage mosquitoes.
 There are more than a dozen oils in Kerala, famous for maintaining a healthy skin glow and reducing blemishes and acne.

-• Coconut oil is good to keep hair fall under control and nurture hair growth as well as for promoting a healthy glowing skin.
-Keralites put coconut into a multitude of varying uses.
-It is used as a high temperature cooking oil and scrapped powder and coconut milk is used in many local cooking styles.
-Roasted oil & virgin coconut oil are known to reduce cholesterol and are popular for good health.
+• Coconut oil reduces hair loss, nurtures hair growth, and promotes healthy, glowing skin.
+Keralites use coconut as a high-temperature cooking oil and scrapped powder and coconut milk is used in many local cooking styles.
+Roasted oil and virgin coconut oil reduce cholesterol and promote good health.
 It is also used by expecting mothers for keeping their baby healthy.

 Murals and paintings

 Kerala is home to many famous national and international painters.
-The celebrated Kerala murals and oil paintings of legendary Raja Ravi Varma and many others, surely add more charm to your interiors.
-You can buy murals and paintings of all size and style, that fit to your budget, which is comparatively cheaper in Kerala.
+There are the celebrated Kerala murals and oil paintings of legendary Raja Ravi Varma and many others.
+There are murals and paintings of many sizes, styles, and prices, which are comparatively lower in Kerala.

 Eat

-Kerala cuisine is distinctly different from food elsewhere in India.
-The major difference that one can easily notice are dominance of rice as staple food and popularity of non-vegetarian dishes.
-Kerala is known for its incredibly long standing, and liberal consumption of meat, fish and alcohol in comparison to the rest of India.
+Kerala cuisine differs from other Indian cuisines.
+For example, there are the dominance of rice as a staple food and the popularity of non-vegetarian dishes.
+Kerala is known for its incredibly long-standing, and liberal consumption of meat, fish and alcohol, unlike the rest of India.

 In stark contrast to other Indian states, beef is commonly eaten in Kerala by members of all religions.
 Beef, fish and other types of meat have been regularly consumed in Kerala since at least the Chera Dynasty in 500 BCE.
 Seafood gets a lion's share in typical Kerala's cuisine and lavish use of coconut (in form of coconut oil, coconut milk, powder or paste) gives a distinct taste.
-Food in Kerala tends to include a variety of spices and most of them are extremely fiery.
-Kerala also has its own fair share of famous vegetarian cuisines and normally only vegetarian foods are taken during festival days, particularly Onam.
+Food in Kerala tends to include a variety of spices and most of them are fiery.
+Kerala also offers famous vegetarian cuisines and normally only vegetarian foods are taken during festival days, particularly Onam.

 Kerala's cuisine is divided into four basic regional styles, according to ingredient availability and historical influence: Malabar, Central Travancore, Southern Travancore, and Central Kerala.
 Although all four styles can be found throughout the state, the food will be most authentic within each given region.